From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Discussion

-Our work, while providing a clear window into LLM reasoning, has several limitations that open exciting avenues for future research.
-First, our findings are based on a dataset from a single cultural context.
-Future research should apply our framework to diverse, cross-cultural datasets to explore how the idealized personality structure might vary with cultural biases in training data \citep{jakesch2023co}.
+Our work has several limitations that should be addressed in future research.
+First, the human dataset that our findings are based on is from a single cultural context that may lack broader demographic representativeness.
+Future work may apply our framework to diverse datasets to explore how cultural biases in training data might affect the idealized structure \citep{jakesch2023co}.
 Second, while we establish structural amplification as a general property of modern LLMs, we do not deconstruct the variance between them.
 Future work could investigate why certain models or architectures exhibit a stronger amplification effect, potentially linking this capacity to factors like model scale or fine-tuning methods.
-Third, the rich semantics of the synergistic summaries warrant deeper investigation using advanced mechanistic interpretability techniques \citep{elhage2021mathematical}.
-Finally, our analyses are primarily observational.
-To establish definitive causality, future studies should move towards interventional approaches, such as actively modulating the amplification effect to causally test its role in the reasoning process.
+Third, the rich semantics of the synergistic summaries warrant further investigation.
+Finally, as our analyses are primarily observational, future studies should move towards interventional approaches,such as actively modulating the amplification effect to establish definitive causality.